infracost/docs/docs/getting_started.md

 Infracost shows cloud cost estimates for Terraform.
 It lets DevOps, SRE and engineers see a cost breakdown and understand costs **before making changes**, either in the terminal or pull requests.
 This provides your team with a safety net as people can discuss costs as part of the workflow.

 ### 1. Install Infracost
-Assuming [Terraform](https://www.terraform.io/downloads.html) is already installed, get the latest Infracost release:
+Get the latest Infracost release:

 <Tabs
   defaultValue="macos-homebrew"